ryanspletzer/ryanspletzer.github.io/_posts/2023-12-01-the-power-of-the-code-name.md

 title: The Power of the Code Name
 date: 2023-12-01 00:00:00
 description: >
-  Whether for your your team, or for your product or service, a designated code name provides maximum flexibility in the face of what is an ever-present constant in our lives: change.
+  Whether for your team, or for your product or service, a designated code name provides maximum flexibility in the face of what is an ever-present constant in our lives: change.
 tags:
  - code-names